premkashyap-official/Amazon-Web-Service-Guide/Nvidia/stable-video-diffusion-img2vid.md

 - **`-p 5000:5000`**: Maps port 5000 of the host to port 5000 of the container.
 - **`--gpus=all`**: Enables GPU acceleration for the container.

+---

-## Step 2: Python Code to Generate Video from Image
+## Python Code to Generate Video from Image

 The following Python script converts an image into a video using the Stable Video Diffusion model.
 The script encodes the image into a base64 string, sends it to the model via an HTTP POST request, and then decodes the base64-encoded video returned by the model.